YouYueHuang/SelfDrivingCarProjects/P3-Behavioral-Cloning/README.md

 The training data was collected using Udacity's simulator in training mode on the lakeside track

-* The data can be collected by driving it in both counter-clockwise and clockwise direction.
+* The data was collected by driving it in both counter-clockwise and clockwise direction.
 * For gathering recovery data, I also drove along the outer and inner lane line.
-* I tried to keep the car in the center of the road as much as possible
+* I tried to keep the car in the center of the road as much as possible.
-* I then recorded the car recovering from the left side and right sides of the road back to center so that the vehicle would learn to turn back to the center of the roead
+* I recorded the car recovering from the left side and right sides of the road back to center so that the vehicle would learn to turn back to the center of the roead.

-* I drove several laps
-	(1) two or three laps of center lane driving
-	(2) one lap of recovery driving from the sides
-	(3) one lap focusing on driving smoothly around curves

 * After the collection process, I had 12840 number of frames from center camera.
 I then randomly shuffled the data set and put 20% of the data into a validation set.

 Below are example images from the left, center, right cameras and a flipping image